LennardF1989/Hitman-5-Server/README.md

 # Notes about Ids in-game
 - UserId is almost always a 64-bit SteamId.
 However, to stay on the safe side all UserId-properties are treated as a String.
 - ContractId is considered a String in-game, since `Play_01` is used by the Contracts tutorial.
-This also has a effect on the LeaderboardId-properties, since that property can be a ContractId if the game wants to receive Contract-specific leaderboards.
+This also has an effect on the LeaderboardId-properties, since that property can be a ContractId if the game wants to receive Contract-specific leaderboards.
 	- IDEA: Use the hook to change these ID's to a negative number so the data model can keep using Integers.

 # Documentation